 Imagine integrating the most decentralized & liquid crypto market with the world's most powerful smart contract framework through the most up-and-coming DEX.

-Well, this is just another roadmap addition of the most cypherpunk crypto project in the space.
+Well, this is just another roadmap addition to the most cypherpunk crypto project in the space.
 In a previous article, we covered DFINITY’s ability to decentralize front ends—a significant first step in strengthening the DeFi space from regulation and censorship, but still just a first step.

 How Bitcoin is currently used in DeFi